Klortho/logic-game/lesson-04/_README.md

-# Logic Game

-## Lesson 3 - Or Gate

-## Lesson 4 - SVG functions
+# Lesson 4 - Create our own SVG library

 In this lesson, we'll get rid of SVG.js.
-We'll create our own class, called `SvgElement`, to make drawing SVG objects easy:
+Instead of using that library, we'll create our own class, called
+`SvgElement`, that will make drawing SVG objects easy.

+The `SvgElement` class will look like this:

 >>>src/script.js#class SvgElement